• Home

-In this week’s Mindfulness Exercises Podcast, I sat down with Julie Lythcott-Haims, New York Times bestselling author, former Stanford Dean, and TED speaker with over 20 million views — to explore what it really means to tell the truth.
+In this week’s Mindfulness Exercises Podcast, I spoke with Julie Lythcott-Haims, New York Times bestselling author, former Stanford Dean, and TED speaker with over 20 million views, about what it truly means to tell the truth.

-Ten minutes into our conversation, I felt both inspired by Julie’s courage and humbled by my own hesitation to share my difficult stories.
-What unfolded was a reminder that truth-telling isn’t about perfection — it’s about presence, honesty, and care.
+Ten minutes into our conversation, I felt inspired by Julie’s courage and humbled by my own hesitation to share difficult stories.
+Truth-telling isn’t about perfection, it’s about presence, honesty, and care.

 Truth-Telling Isn’t Reckless — It’s Regulated